Forestry Subsidy Program

 What is Littleton’s Forestry Subsidy Program?

-The city has a limited amount of funds housed within forestry budget for the long-term goal of pursuing a fair and equalized distribution of canopy cover throughout the city.
-Under the subsidy program, a City of Littleton resident may apply for an approved re-imbursement from the City of Littleton (up to $500).
-Please note that all applications may not be approved as the city is prioritizing protection of ash trees against emerald ash borer; planting new trees in low- canopy neighborhoods; and hazardous tree removals.
+The City has a limited amount of funds house in an account with the long-term goal of pursuing a fair and equalized distribution of canopy cover throughout the city.
+The fund is refilled by fees and fines associated with forestry operations.
+In short, the program works by a city of Littleton resident applying for an approved re-imbursement from the City of Littleton (up to $500).
+Priority order will go towards protecting ash trees against emerald ash borer, planting new trees in low- canopy neighborhoods, and hazardous tree removals.

 Program Details

-City of Littleton’s Forestry staff has authority to determine tree eligibility including, but not limited to, determining appropriate candidates for chemical treatment, hazard ranking via tree risk assessment model, sustainable planting locations, and prioritization of funds as referenced above.
+City of Littleton’s Forestry staff has authority to determine tree eligibility including, but not limited to, determining appropriate candidate for chemical treatment, hazard ranking via tree risk assessment model, sustainable planting locations, and priority.
+First priority goes to mitigating impacts of Emerald Ash Borer and slowing the spread.

 Ash chemical treatment: